jacksleight/statamic-memberbox/docs/implementation.md

 Check Statamic's [protection](https://statamic.dev/protecting-content#protecting-an-entry) documentation for full details.

-### Restrict an entire area of the site based on a URL prefix
+### Protect an entire area of the site based on a URL prefix

 Adding the following to the top of your `resources/views/layout.antlers.html` file will restrict access to everything under `/members-area` and redirect logged out users to the login page: